1996 Maryland train collision

 On February 16, 1996, a MARC commuter train collided with Amtrak's Capitol Limited passenger train in Silver Spring, Maryland, United States, killing three crew and eight passengers on the MARC train; a further eleven passengers on the same train and fifteen passengers and crew on the Capitol Limited were injured.
 Total damage was estimated at $7.5 million.

-An investigation by the National Transportation Safety Board (NTSB) found that the crew of the MARC train had forgotten the indication of an approach signal which they had passed before a station stop, and as a consequence, could not slow down in time after encountering a stop signal.
+An investigation by the National Transportation Safety Board (NTSB) found that the crew of the MARC train had, for unknown reasons, failed to obey the indication of an approach signal which they had passed before a station stop, and as a consequence, could not slow down in time after encountering a stop signal.

 The crash led to the creation of comprehensive federal rules for passenger car design, the first in the history of passenger service in the U.S., as well as changes to operating rules.

 Accident

 The two-track railroad line between Brunswick, Maryland, and Union Station in Washington, D.C., is owned by CSX Transportation (save for approaches to Union Station) and is known as the Metropolitan Subdivision.
 MARC operates commuter services, known as the Brunswick Line, from Washington to Brunswick and points west.
 Amtrak operates the single daily Capitol Limited, a Washington–Chicago overnight train, over the route as well, though it makes fewer stops.

 MARC No. 286 departed Brunswick at 4:30 p.m.
 Eastern time on February 16, 1996, traveling eastbound.
 No. 286 was a Brunswick–Washington, D.C., commuter train with a scheduled arrival at Union Station of 5:30 pm.
 The National Transportation Safety Board (NTSB) described the conditions that day as a "blowing snowfall", with a 5 in accumulation.
 At the time, CSX provided the operating crew for MARC commuter trains under contract to the Maryland Mass Transit Administration; aboard were an engineer, conductor, and assistant conductor.
 The train consisted of EMD GP39H-2 diesel locomotive number 73, two passenger coaches, and cab control car no. 7752.
 The train operated in push mode, meaning that the locomotive was on the rear of the train, and the locomotive engineer controlled operations from the control car in the front.
 MARC No. 286 had twenty passengers on board.

 Amtrak No. 29, the Capitol Limited, departed Union Station at 5:25 pm, traveling westbound towards Chicago.
 That day the Amtrak train consisted of two diesel locomotives, an EMD F40PHR, no. 255, leading and a GE P40DC, no. 811, trailing; six material handling cars; a baggage car; a Superliner transition sleeping car; two Superliner sleeping cars; a Superliner dining car; a Superliner Sightseer Lounge car; two Superliner coaches; and a Hi-Level dormitory-coach.
 The Capitol Limited had four crew, fourteen service personnel, and 164 passengers on board.